Put A Right-Hand Ring On It

 Some women also choose to wear eternity rings on their right-hand ring finger.
 These rings, usually feature channel set diamonds in a full or half circle, are usually given for a wedding anniversary or the birth of a child.
 Traditionally, worn on the ring finger of the left hand.
 However, some women prefer to wear the eternity ring on their right hand either because it is more comfortable or simply because they prefer the look.

 Gay and lesbian couples often choose to wear rings on their right hands instead.
-Within every communities, these right-handed rings have become instantly recognisable indicators of relationship or marital status.
+Within every community, these right-handed rings have become instantly recognisable indicators of relationship or marital status.

 If you’re under the impression that a wedding ring on the left hand was a way of determining someone’s married, think again.
 The tradition of wearing engagement rings and wedding bands on the left ring finger is not the same all over the world.